ankihg/weather-report/README.md

 # Run locally
-Please create a `.env` file at the root of the project defining an API key named `owmApiKey` from Open Weather Map
+First create a `.env` file at the root of the project defining an API key named `owmApiKey` from Open Weather Map
 ```
 owmApiKey=abc123
 ```